Daniel G. Hill: Canada

+Career

 From 1955 to 1958, Hill was a researcher for the Social Planning Council of Metropolitan Toronto.
 From 1958 to 1960, he was Executive Secretary of the North York Social Planning Council.
 In 1960, he was the assistant director of the Alcoholism and Drug Addiction Research Foundation.
 From 1961 to 1962, he taught in the department of sociology at the University of Toronto.

 In 1962, he was the first full-time director of the Ontario Human Rights Commission.
 In 1972, he became Ontario Human Rights Commissioner.
 In 1973, he resigned to found his own human rights consulting firm.
 From 1984 to 1989, he was the Ontario Ombudsman.

-He founded the Ontario Black History Society.
+Hill co-founded the Ontario Black History Society with his wife Donna and other friends.
+He explained that they founded the Ontario Black History Society "because Black children from the islands, from the United States, from Africa have been told that they have no heritage here.
+They will relate to it (the exhibit) because they will know that their Black ancestors who came from Africa and who came to Canada and the United States did indeed contribute to the life and to the community and to the building of this country.”
 In 1981, he published the book, The Freedom Seekers: Blacks in Early Canada.

 In 1993, he was awarded the Order of Ontario.
 In 1999, he was made an Officer of the Order of Canada.